James Earl Jones, iconic voice and screen legend, dead at 93

 “I wanted to make Darth Vader more interesting, more subtle, more psychologically oriented,” Jones said.
 “He (Lucas) said, ‘No, no … you’ve got to keep his voice on a very narrow band of inflection, ‘cause he ain’t human.”

-Darth Vader’s climactic duel with Luke Skywalker in 1980’s “The Empire Strikes Back” became a dramatic high point in the “Star Wars” series – punctuated by Jones’ delivery of one of the most famous lines in movie history: “No, I am your father!”
+Darth Vader’s climactic duel with Luke Skywalker, played by Mark Hamill, in 1980’s “The Empire Strikes Back” became a dramatic high point in the “Star Wars” series – punctuated by Jones’ delivery of one of the most famous lines in movie history: “No, I am your father!”

+Hamill issued a statement on Monday, writing on Instagram: “One of the world’s finest actors whose contributions to ‘Star Wars’ were immeasurable.
+He’ll be greatly missed. #RIP dad.”

 Jones said that almost two decades later, when he was voicing the dignified Mufasa for Disney’s animated “The Lion King,” it took him a while to strike the right tone.

 “My first mistake was to try and make him regal,” Jones said of the 1994 film.
 “And what they really needed was something more like me.
-“They said, ‘What are you like as a father?’ and I said, ‘Well, I’m really a dopey dad.’
+“They said, ‘What are you like as a father?’ and I said, ‘Well, I’m really a dopey dad.’”

-“And so they began to impose my facial expressions onto Mufasa, and a different tone of voice.
+He continued: “And so they began to impose my facial expressions onto Mufasa, and a different tone of voice.
 Yeah, he was authoritative, but he was just a gentle dad.”

 A prolific career